Concealed Weapon Licenses

 Required Information for Renewals

-1. Your Concealed Weapon License Number or Concealed Weapon License Renewal Notice
+1. YOU MUST HAVE: Your Concealed Weapon License Number or Concealed Weapon License Renewal Notice

 2. State issued Photo ID that includes full name and date of birth